addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### Writing AMD modules with RequireJS

 As discussed above, the overall goal for the AMD format is to provide a solution for modular JavaScript that developers can use today.
-The two key concepts you need to be aware of when using it with a script-loader are a `define()` method for facilitating module definition and a `require()` method for handling dependency loading. `define()` is used to define named or unnamed modules based on the proposal using the following signature:
+The two key concepts you need to be aware of when using it with a script-loader are the `define()` method for defining modules and the `require()` method for loading dependencies. `define()` is used to define named or unnamed modules using the following signature:

 ```javascript
 define(